Owen Miller Player Props: Brewers vs. Twins

-Owen Miller -- with a slugging percentage of .300 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Pablo Lopez on the mound, on June 13 at 7:40 PM ET.
+Owen Miller -- .231 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Minnesota Twins, with Bailey Ober on the mound, on June 14 at 1:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Athletics.
+In his most recent game he had a hitless showing (0-for-4) against the Twins.

 Owen Miller Game Info & Props vs. the Twins